UKHomeOffice/docker-nginx-proxy/README.md

 * `NAXSI_USE_DEFAULT_RULES` - If set to "FALSE" will delete the default rules file...
 * `LOAD_BALANCER_CIDR` - Set to preserve client IP addresses. *Important*, to enable, see [Preserve Client IP](#preserve-client-ip).
 * `ENABLE_UUID_PARAM` - If set to "FALSE", will NOT add a UUID url parameter to all requests.
 Defaults will add this for easy tracking in logs.
+* `EXTRA_NAXSI_RULES` - Allows NAXSI rules to be specified as an environment variable.
+This allows one or two extra
+rules to be specified without downloading or mounting in a rule file.

 ### Ports